upash/peco.upa.sh/docs/guide/creating-a-theme.md

 }
 ```

-`page.body` is the raw HTML of compiled Markdown, to get the Vue component version of it you can use `<slot name="body"></slot>` in the layout component.
+`page.body` is the raw HTML of compiled Markdown.
+To render the markdown content as Vue component in your website, you should use the default slot `<slot name="default"></slot>` instead.

 For `index` `category` `tag` layouts, the `page` prop has extra keys: